Okerew/okrolearn/README.md

 You can also download the okrolearn.py file and import it:
 `from okrolearn import *`
 ## Notes
-Please note that GPU and JIT compilation are not yet supported by Okrolearn.
+Videos are not yet supported in the gpu version